InnuendoPi/Brautomat32/docs/en/Installation/info.md

 ![DateiUpdate](/docs/img/dateiupdate2.jpg)

-Under Firmware with the ‘Select file’ button, the file _Brautomat.ino.bin_ or _Brautomat32.ino.bin_ must now be selected from the Firmware.ZIP archive (in Fig. 2).
+Under Firmware with the ‘Select file’ button, the file _firmware.bin_ must now be selected from the ZIP archive (in Fig. 2).
 Click on Update Firmware to start the update.

 The file system of the Brautomat can also be updated.